 Staff-level communication sounds like this: "We need O(k) memory because the hash map stores each unique ID once.
 A brute-force double loop runs in O(n²), but a sliding window achieves O(n).
 Let me outline window logic first, implement it, then test with empty input and maximum size cases to confirm boundary handling."

-4. Master the First 5 Minutes of Every Coding Interview
+4. Master the first 5 minutes of every coding interview

 The opening minutes set the tone for the entire interview.
 Senior candidates who dive straight into code without clarifying assumptions signal haste rather than mastery — a red flag that undermines otherwise solid technical performance.

 FAANG interviewers use this window to evaluate whether candidates can navigate ambiguity, structure problems methodically, and communicate like trusted peers on high-stakes projects.
+The engineers who advance are those who demonstrate deliberate problem analysis before touching the keyboard.

 A disciplined framework keeps focus during these critical opening moments: